Former Fox News CEO Roger Ailes dies at 77

 Rupert Murdoch, co-chairman of 21st Century Fox, responded to Ailes' death Thursday as the loss of a "brilliant broadcaster (who) played a huge role in shaping America's media over the last thirty years.
 He will be remembered by the many people on both sides of the camera that he discovered, nurtured and promoted."

-Ailes kept a lower profile after resigning as chairman and CEO of Fox News last July — after a sexual harassment lawsuit filed against him by a former anchor proved to be his downfall.
+Ailes kept a lower profile after resigning as chairman and CEO of Fox News last summer — when a sexual harassment lawsuit filed against him by a former anchor proved to be his downfall.

 Ailes also had to resign from Fox Business Network and Fox Television Stations after spending two decades building the cable empire.